mac-comp127/bubble-blitz/README.md

 Explore the code we have given you.
 We have already decomposed the problem into the following classes:

-- `BubbleBlitz`: contains the main method, createsthe game’s `CanvasWindow`, and is responsible for running the program and gathering together all the other objects that make up the game.
+- `BubbleBlitz`: contains the main method, creates the game’s `CanvasWindow`, and is responsible for running the program and gathering together all the other objects that make up the game.
 - `Cannon`: a `Line` representing the direction the cannon is pointing.
 - `CannonBall`: tracks the motion of the cannonball, and displays it on the screen as an `Ellipse`.
 - `Bubble`: a `GraphicsGroup` representing a single bubble as a collection of concentric circles.
 Reponsible for determining if it has been hit by a cannonball.